dotnet/docs/docs/standard/microservices-architecture/net-core-net-framework-containers/net-core-container-scenarios.md

 [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/) is an IDE, evolution of Xamarin Studio, running in macOS and supports Docker since mid-2017.

 You can also use [Visual Studio Code](https://code.visualstudio.com/) (VS Code) on macOS, Linux, and Windows.
 VS Code fully supports .NET Core, including IntelliSense and debugging.
-Because VS Code is a lightweight editor, you can use it to develop containerized apps on the Mac in conjunction with the Docker CLI and the .NET Core CLI (dotnet cli).
+Because VS Code is a lightweight editor, you can use it to develop containerized apps on the Mac in conjunction with the Docker CLI and the [.NET Core command-line interface (CLI) tools](https://docs.microsoft.com/dotnet/core/tools/?tabs=netcore2x).
 You can also target .NET Core with most third-party editors like Sublime Text, Emacs, vi, and the open-source OmniSharp project, which provides IntelliSense support for .NET languages.
-In addition to the IDEs and editors, you can use the [.NET Core command-line interface (CLI) tools](https://docs.microsoft.com/dotnet/core/tools/?tabs=netcore2x) for all supported platforms.
+In addition to the IDEs and editors, you can use the .NET Core CLI for all supported platforms.

 ## Using containers for new ("green-field") projects